Jason Sanders: 2022

-In Week 2, against the Ravens, Sanders converted a career-high six extra point attempts in the 42–38 victory.
+In Week 2, against the Baltimore Ravens, Sanders converted a career-high six extra point attempts in the 42–38 victory.
 In the 2022 season, Sanders converted 41 of 44 extra point attempts and 26 of 32 field goal attempts.

 2023

 In Week 3, against the Denver Broncos, Sanders set the NFL record for the most converted extra points in a single game by completing all 10 of his attempts in the 70–20 victory, breaking the previous record of nine which had stood since 1966.

-In Week 16, against the Dallas Cowboys, Sanders went 5 for 5 on field goals, including a franchise record three 50+ yard field goals in a single game and a new career long of 57 yards, and converted the team's only extra point, securing a playoff spot for the Dolphins.
+In Week 16, against the Dallas Cowboys, Sanders went 5-for-5 on field goals, including a franchise record three 50+ yard field goals in a single game and a new career long of 57 yards, and converted the team's only extra point, securing a playoff spot for the Dolphins.
 He finished the 2023 season converting 58 of 59 extra point attempts and 24 of 28 field goal attempts.

 2024

 In Week 16, Sanders converted all five field goals and two extra points in a 29–17 win over the San Francisco 49ers, earning AFC Special Teams Player of the Week.
-In the 2024 season, he converted 26 of 28 extra points and 37 of 41 field goal attempts.
+In the 2024 season, he converted 26-of-28 extra points and 37-of-41 field goal attempts.

+2025

+On August 26, 2025, the Dolphins placed Sanders on injured reserve due to a hip injury, leading to him missing the entire season.

+On March 6, 2026, Sanders was released by the Dolphins after eight years, being the longest tenured Dolphin at the time of his release.

+New York Giants

+On March 11, 2026, Sanders signed a one-year contract with the New York Giants.
+On June 2, Sanders was released by the Giants.

+New York Jets

+On June 3, 2026, Sanders was claimed off of waivers by the New York Jets.
+He was released on August 31 and re-signed to the practice squad.